 Joseph was born c1762 at Withington near Hereford in England.
-As a private of the Royal Marines 11th (Portsmouth) Company, he arrived in NSW aboard the Alexander 1788.
+As a private of the Marines 11th (Portsmouth) Company, he arrived in NSW aboard the Alexander 1788.

 He served with Captain Shea’s Company as part of the Port Jackson Garrison Joseph was sent to Norfolk Island aboard HM Supply in June 1789, on board were 15 marines and no convicts.